allure-framework/allure-csharp/Allure.SpecFlow/README.md

 #### Selective run issues

-Selective run might not work under rare circumstances.
+Selective run (test plans) might not work under rare circumstances.
 Issue [#369] contains some additional details.
 If you are affected by this, you may try to switch to the `Debug` configuration as a workaround until we come up with a solution.